RafaelGSS/blog/priv/posts/preparing-and-evaluating-benchmarks.md

 Now, the ‘regular function’ is the fastest one.
 The reason is due to the V8 engine optimizing and de-optimizing function calls, all in the same environment.

-Therefore, ensure to reset the V8 state on each run.
+Therefore, be sure to reset the V8 state on each run.

 ## Evaluating Results